elmarquez/ngSolr/README.md

 0.6.0
-x Map output for location entities
+x Map output for location entities x Add a "did you mean" result list on the "no results found" view

 0.5.0
-x Organize code into proper namespaces x Document each controller and add information about what the controller expects and how it should be wired up in the environment.
+x Query parameter to override the Solr core being queried x Organize code into proper namespaces x Document each controller and add information about what the controller expects and how it should be wired up in the environment.